 SUTI - Criteria 1 SUTI - Criteria 2 SUTI - Criteria 3 Either of the following: Either of the following: TWO or more of the following: 1.
 Fever^{+ a} ☐ Costovertebral angle pain or tenderness ☐ New or marked increase in 1.
 Acute dysuria 2.
-Leukocytosis^b suprapubic tenderness 2.
-Acute pain, swelling, or AND OR OR ☐ Gross hematuria tenderness of the testes, ONE or more of the following: epididymis or prostate ☐ New or marked increase ☐ Costovertebral angle pain or tenderness in incontinence ☐ New or marked increase in suprapubic tenderness ☐ New or marked increase in urgency ☐ Gross hematuria ☐ New or marked increase in frequency ☐ New or marked increase in incontinence ☐ New or marked increase in urgency ☐ New or marked increase in frequency AND Either of the following: 1.
-Specimen collected from clean catch voided urine and positive culture with no more than 2 species of microorganisms, at least one of which is a bacterium of $>10^5$ CFU/ml 2.
-Specimen collected from in/out straight catheter and positive culture with any number of microorganisms, at least one of which is a bacterium of $\geq 10^2$ CFU/ml NOTE: Yeast and other microorganisms, which are not bacteria, are not acceptable UTI pathogens b Leukocytosis: >14,000 cells/mm3, or Left shift (> 6% or 1,500 bands/mm3)
+Leukocytosis^b 2.
+Acute pain, swelling, or suprapubic tenderness OR OR AND tenderness of the testes, ☐ Gross hematuria ONE or more of the following: epididymis or prostate ☐ New or marked increase ☐ Costovertebral angle pain or tenderness in incontinence ☐ New or marked increase in suprapubic tenderness ☐ New or marked increase in urgency ☐ Gross hematuria ☐ New or marked increase in frequency ☐ New or marked increase in incontinence ☐ New or marked increase in urgency ☐ New or marked increase in frequency AND Either of the following: 1.
+Specimen collected from clean catch voided urine and positive culture with no more than 2 species of microorganisms, at least one of which is a bacterium of 2.
+Specimen collected from in/out straight catheter and positive culture with no more than 2 species of microorganisms, at least one of which is a bacterium of >105 CFU/ml NOTE: Yeast and other microorganisms, which are not bacteria, are not acceptable UTI pathogens SUTI